isomerpages/aic-mentalhealth/index.md

       image: /images/Webpage assets/where_can_i_get_help.png
       alt: a person looking for help
   - infopic:
-      title: EAGER TO LEARN MORE?
+      title: Eager to Learn More?
       id: infopic
       description: Need mental health information for yourself or your loved ones?
         We’ve got you covered.